 Any application received after May 31st will be accepted and reviewed ONLY IF available places still exist in the master programme.
 Since most places in the programme are filled by 30th of June, we strongly recommend that you apply as soon as possible.

 |Degree||Postgraduate Diploma in Fabricademy, Textile and Technology Academy by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA)|

-|Duration||6 months – 22nd September 2020 to 31st March 2021 – Full Time|
+|Duration||6 months – 19th September 2023 until 31st of March 2024 – Full Time|

 |Admissions||Artists, fashion or costume designers, interaction designers, engineers, architects, Bachelor or higher degree from other related professions, PhD candidates in applied research fields.|